tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_dx_content_strategy.md

 * Address security tickets related to the developer portal (e.g., reverse tabnabbing, linking to external JavaScript sources, errant permissions)

-* Configure scripts for PDF generation and output (e.g., Prince XML scripts) to distribute content to pre-release partners
+* Configure scripts for PDF generation and output (e.g., Prince scripts) to distribute content to pre-release partners

 * Manage the assets for your developer portal and permissions through the web console related to your website host